symfony-si/symfony-docs-sl/components/intl.rst

     For example, consider that your development machines ship ICU 4.8 and the server ICU 4.2.
-When you run ``php composer.phar update`` on the development machine, version 1.2.* of the ICU component will be installed.
+When you run ``php composer.phar update`` on the development machine, version 1.2.* of the Icu component will be installed.
 But after deploying the application, ``php composer.phar install`` will fail with the following error:

     .. code-block:: bash